Cooling Your Nerves with Ice Baths

 The vagus system stretches from the brainstem to the abdomen, impacting key functions like mood regulation, digestion, and heart rate.
 When activated by the cold, the vagus system promotes relaxation, slows down the heart rate, and reduces cortisol levels.
 Activating the sympathetic and parasympathetic nervous systems creates a reset effect for the nervous system, improving its efficiency and flexibility.

-Chronic inflammation can ruin nerves, resulting in pain and dysfunction.
-Ice bathing mitigates this by lowering inflammatory markers in the body.
-The cold narrows down vessels, slowing metabolic activity in tissues, reducing inflammation, and relieving nerve-related pain and neuropathy.
+Chronic inflammation can damage nerves, resulting in pain and dysfunction.
+Ice bathing lowers inflammatory markers in the body.
+The cold narrows vessels, slowing metabolic activity in tissues, reducing inflammation, and relieving nerve-related pain and neuropathy.

 What are the Benefits for Nervous System Health?